 About Us _

-Today RR runs the CTSNET business with a great team that has worked on countless corporate projects with Verari Systems, an ex-Racksaver Incorporated, Source Support Services, Cardinal Health, Lucasfilm Animation, the Veritas company, and other Fortune 500 firms.
+Just one decade later, Rakesh founded CTSNET in 2001.
+Today, Rakesh runs the CTSNET business with a good team of a few individuals who have worked on countless corporate projects with Verari Systems, an ex-Racksaver Incorporated, Source Support Services, Cardinal Health, Lucasfilm Animation, the Veritas company, and a few Fortune 500 firms.

-CTSNET now provides full-pledged Rackspace colocation service for Cloud computing firms and Edge Computing Strategy.
+CTSNET now provides full-pledged Remote Hands, Rackspace colocation service for Cloud computing firms and Edge Computing Strategy.